OpenKneeboard/OpenKneeboard/docs/compatibility/games.md

 | Direct3D 12  | ❌ | ✅ | ✅ | ✅ |
 | Vulkan       | ❌ | ✅ | ❌ | ✅ |

 Oculus API: only Link or Air Link are supported; Virtual Desktop or other similar tools are only supported via SteamVR or OpenXR.
+Where possible, OpenXR is *strongly* recommended instead.

 OpenXR + Vulkan: the game must use `XR_KHR_vulkan_enable2` and the `xrCreateVulkanInstanceKHR()` + `xrCreateVulkanDeviceKHR()` functions.